Students Against Discrimination

 Students Against Discrimination (বৈষম্যবিরোধী ছাত্র আন্দোলন) is a platform of student activists in Bangladesh formed in 2024 during the nationwide student-led quota reform movement.
-The group was involved in the ousting of the country's prime minister, Sheikh Hasina, on 5 August 2024 through the Student–People's uprising.
+The group was involved in the resignation of the country's prime minister, Sheikh Hasina, on 5 August 2024 which has ended the quota discrimination for students and young adults.

-It is an umbrella organization.
-It works on building the political range of Bangladesh, though it is a non-political organization.
+It is an umbrella organization which works on building the political range of Bangladesh, though it is a non-political organization.

-On 22 October 2024, the Students Against Discrimination and the Jatiya Nagorik Committee jointly announced a five-point demand, advocating for sweeping political and constitutional changes to dismantle what they describe as a "fascist political settlement" and replace it with a democratic one.
-(Note: See sources:)
+On 22 October 2024, the Students Against Discrimination and the Jatiya Nagorik Committee jointly announced a "Five-Point Demand", advocating for sweeping political and constitutional changes to dismantle what they describe as a "fascist political settlement" and replace it with a democratic one.

+In April 2026, the organization dissolved its central committee and transitioned to an advisory council structure comprising five advisors.